colyseus/schema/README.md

   </a>
 </div>

+> Decoders currently available for JavaScript, LUA, C# and Haxe.

 ## Defining Schema

 As Colyseus is written in TypeScript, the schema is defined as type annotations inside the state class.
 Additional server logic may be added to that class, but client-side generated (not implemented) files will consider only the schema itself.